Pedro-J/sem-validator/README.md

 Create Validation and Verification Checklists

-* Checklists can be created using questions already in the program or new questions added by the model author to evaluate user experience models requirements.
+* Checklists can be created using questions already in the program or new questions added by the checklist author to evaluate user experience models requirements.

 Evaluate User Experience Models throught Checklists

-* Models can be evaluated by the model's creator or area experts throught validation and verification checklists.
+* Models can be evaluated by the checklist's creator or area experts throught validation and verification checklists.

 In this showcase you'll see the following in action: